Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/sdspi_fat/readme.md

 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# FAT filesystem using SDSPI media
+# FAT filesystem using SD Card media

 This application shows an example of using the MPLAB Harmony File System to access and modify the contents of a SD card using the SDSPI driver and the SPI PLIB.